-The Ideal La Carolina Guest
+The Ideal La Carolina Lodge Guest

-The accommodations at La Carolina are comfortable- but they aren’t 5 star.
+The accommodations at La Carolina are comfortable- but they aren’t 5-star.
 Your cabin is truly in nature- and that means bugs and animals around the cabin.
 Doors and windows have screens, but bugs are still around.
 (We tested lots of mosquito repellent and I’ll write about which worked best soon!)

 One night the girls told me there was a blue jeans frog peeking in by their bed- and I totally did not believe them, but it was true!
 (And awesome!)

-The beds are comfortable and extra blankets are provided- but there aren’t 500 thread count sheets and luxury mattresses.
+The beds are comfortable and extra blankets are provided- but there aren’t 500-thread count sheets and luxury mattresses.
 The shower and sinks have hot water and there is electricity at night.

 One of the ranch hands mentioned that there are families who are not used to being unplugged and together who arrive at the farm- he said it was easy to tell when the kids and parents were detoxing from an addictive electronics habit because everyone was crabby at first.

-Food is simple and delicious- but the food is definitely Costa Rican, and it’s a set menu.
+The food is simple and delicious- but the food is definitely Costa Rican, and it’s a set menu.
 If you are looking to order from a menu, La Carolina isn’t for you.

 The Bottom Line